nopnop2002/esp-idf-mdns/README.md

 # Name resolution by host name
 To find the IP address, you need to know the mDNS hostname.
-mDNS hostnames must be unique.
+mDNS hostnames must be unique within the network.
 Write query-host1 to ESP32#1 and query-host2 to ESP32#2.

 ### ESP32#1